fjvallarino/monomer/tasks.md

     - Receive title, body and buttons (actions and labels)
   - Check if there's a 1px error in click handling
   - Handle findNextFocus in zstack (only consider top layer, unless configured otherwise)
+  - Add way of ignoring unassigned events in stack (or return nothing on findByPoint)
   - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Multiline label